What Is Lyme Disease?

 Slow feeders, Ixodes ticks feed on the host animal (or human) by embedding their mouth parts into the hosts skin.
 It may take several days before they have finished their meal during which time their bodies enlarge with the hosts blood they have consumed.

 The Lyme disease bacterium is transmitted around 36 to 48 hours after being attached to a human host.
 In some regions ticks may also transmit other diseases including anaplasmosis and babesiosis.
 Immature ticks are referred to as nymphs and are often the type which infect humans with Lyme disease bacterium.

 At less than 2mm, nymphs are minute and difficult to see.
-The photo to the left shows an Ixode nymph alongside a human finger tip for scale.
+The photo above shows an Ixode nymph alongside a human finger tip for scale.
 The tiny size of the nymph means they are more likely to go unnoticed whilst feeding on the human host during the spring and summer months.

 On humans ticks tend to be found in the harder to detect areas.
 The armpits, scalp and groin are common places where the ticks embed themselves.